evi1Husky/HugBot/README.md

 }
 ```

-#  AIClientMock
+## AIClientMock

 Fake AI client for testing purposes, returns random responses with random delays.

-# IObuffer
+## IObuffer

 This is used to implement event driven API with message queue.
 The message queue is processed asynchronously by the bot.
 You can assign
-multiple even listeners to handle bot responses using onResponse method.
+multiple event listeners to handle bot responses using onResponse method.
 Use pushMessage to add messages to the queue.
+IObuffer uses rate limiter,
+you can set minimum delay between respondTo calls with rateLimit property
+in constructor.

 ```typescript
 interface IObuffer {